MystenLabs/seal/crates/dkg-cli/README.md

 ### Overview

-1. Call `init_committee` to create new Committee object with members and threshold.
+1. Deploy the `move/committee` contract.
+Call `init_committee` to create a new Committee object with members and threshold.
+This should be done once per committee.

-2. Each member runs `dkg-cli generate-keys` in CLI and call `register` to reggister their `CandidateData` containing the ECIES and signing public key.
+2. Each member runs `dkg-cli generate-keys` in CLI and calls `register` to register their `CandidateData` containing the ECIES and signing public key and server URL.
 - The ECIES and signing private keys are kept secret for later.
 - The Committee object is transitioned from `State::Init` to `State::PreDKG` with a list of members and their `CandidateData`.

-4. Each party runs `dkg-cli init` to initialize local state with ECIES and signing private keys.
+4. Each party runs `dkg-cli init` to initialize local states with ECIES and signing keys.

 5. Each party runs `dkg-cli create-message` and post the message.